-A - There will be change-rooms near the beach at the Center Island Pier.
-Watch the Event info video on the homepage for more information.
+A - There will be change-rooms near the beach at the Centre Island Pier.

 Q - Where do we store our stuff while we are swimming?

 A - At the Pier we will have a bag check station.
-Here you will have your belongings placed into a paper-bag with the number on your arm that you received at registration.
+You can get your bag from the bag station attendant.